How to Fly with a Baby or Toddler: Everything You Should Know

 Make sure you see your child’s name on your reservation and if not, call ahead to get them added.
 Even if you didn’t purchase a separate seat your child will need a boarding ticket, per TSA regulations.
 Some airlines will also require proof of age to ensure they’re under two years old.
 Recently we traveled to Glacier National Park with our 6 month old and 2.5 year old and even though our baby was clearly under 2, we were asked to provide proof of age at check in.
 We had left her birth certificate in the car but luckily I had taken a photo of her last check up papers from the pediatrician’s office, which had her name and date of birth on it.
 That was a close call!
 You’ll need to have a passport for your baby if flying internationally.

-What to pack for a flight with a baby
+What to Pack for a Flight with Baby

 When flying with our baby we typically check a large family suitcase and just bring the diaper bag onto the airplane as a carry on.
 Using the diaper bag as a carry on, I’ll pack enough diapers and wipes for the flight plus a couple extras in case our suitcase would get lost, an extra outfit, a lightweight blanket as it tends to be cold on the airplane, my nursing cover, sanitizing wipes, pacifiers, and a few activities and toys to keep your baby busy on the airplane.
 If it’s a late night flight I’ll also pack pajamas and either change them before we get on the flight or change them on the airplane depending on the length of the flight.